yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

    Valid for class 2 transfers; used by the receiver as the time interval between two successive NAK PDUs, assuming the data has not been recovered.
 Default: ``5000``

 nakLimit (integer)
     Valid for class 2 transfers; the number of times to send a NAK PDU with no data recovered before declaring a fault.
-The counter is reset to 0 if some previously unavailable data is received.
-Negative value means no limit.
+A value of 1 means that one NAK is sent and if no data is recovered within the nakTimeout milliseconds, a fault will be declared.
+Zero or negative value means no limit.
 Default: ``-1``

 senderFaultHandlers (map)
     A definitions of the actions to be taken when the sender encounters different faults.
 The definitions are in the form of ``conditionCode -> action`` map.
 The possible condition codes are:
-    AckLimitReached, KeepAliveLimitReached, InvalidTransmissionMode, FilestoreRejection, FileChecksumFailure, FileSizeError, NakLimitReached, InactivityDetected, InvalidFileStructure, CheckLimitReached, UnsupportedChecksum.
+    AckLimitReached, KeepAliveLimitReached, InvalidTransmissionMode, FilestoreRejection, FileChecksumFailure, FileSizeError, NakLimitReached, InactivityDetected, InvalidFileStructure, CheckLimitReached and UnsupportedChecksum.
     The possible actions are: suspend, cancel or abandon.
 Suspend means the transfer will be suspended and can be resumed later (for example an ack limit reached may be caused by the lost of communication with the spacecraft and the transfer can be resumed when the communication is estabilished again).
 Cancel means that the remote peer is notified that the transaction is canceled.
 Abandon means to abort the transaction without notifying the peer.
     Note that the error can be generated locally or recieved from the peer in a FIN PDU.